redox-os/website/content/news/this-month-240531.md

 ## Toolchain Update

-Our Rust cross-compiler fork was updated to the 2024-05-11 date, it fixed many programs and crates requesting a recent Rust version.
+Our Rust fork was updated to the 2024-05-11 version; it fixed many issues with programs and crates requiring a recent Rust version.

 ## Self-Hosting Improvements